vxsharma-14/vxsharma-14.github.io/_posts/2022-03-07-guide-jupyter-notebook-for-scientific-writing-part-3.md

 ---
-title: "A Helpful Guide on using Jupyter Notebook for Scientific Documentation - Part 3"
+title: "A Helpful Guide on using Jupyter Notebook for Scientific Documentation - Part 3 - LaTeX"
 excerpt: "Learn about LaTex  and see the list of important LaTeX syntax."
 header:
   image: /assets/images/posts/jupyter_nb_header1.jpg